anhero/BaconBox-OLD/README.markdown

 What is the BaconBox Engine?
 --------------------------
-The BaconBox Engine is a 2D engine designed to run on every major platform.
+The BaconBox Engine is a 2D game engine designed to run on every major platform.
 BaconBox was greatly inspired by the well known Flixel and Unity engines.
 The goal was to mix the cool stuff the popular engines had and smooth out some of the rough edges.
 There is still more to come for this engine; it is still in its infancy.